robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 observations, this sensitivity method could be useful for determining the number of observations necessary for sufficiently describing social dynamics across contexts.

+An illustrative multilayer network was generated, informed by previous social, spatial and temporal scale results (Figure
+<a href="#fig:ml">6</a>). <!--The social
+distance threshold was 50 m.
+The spatial resolution of the land cover raster was 30 m. -->Relocations were predominantly in open (37.385%) and forest (38.685%) habitats compared to foraging habitats (23.93%).
+Despite this, individuals were more strongly connected in foraging and open habitats than in forest (mean graph strength in habitat layers;
+foraging: 0.21, forest: 0.11, open: 0.23).
+There was a seasonal difference in association, individuals were more connected between approximately October - June (mean graph strength in time windows; 2:
+0.37, 4: 0.18) than between approximately June - October (mean graph
+strength in time windows; 1: 0.04, 3: 0.03).

 <!-- Figure: metrics by social scale -->